soundpress/RulesOfNYC/docs/c13/index.rst

 Acceptable to the Department means acceptable under conditions of use and being used in conformance with applicable regulatory, industrial or other safety standards.

+Compliance inspection means an inspection conducted within an inspection cycle that is not conducted for the purpose of grading.

+Condition level means the value (I, II, III, IV or V) based on the number, magnitude or pervasiveness of occurrences, or the seriousness of risk presented by a violation.

 Contaminated has the meaning set forth in 24 RCNY Health Code Article 81.

+Critical violations means the violations of the Health Code or other applicable law listed under the classification “critical violation” in Appendices 6-A and 6-B to this Chapter.

+Decal has the same meaning as in 24 RCNY Health Code Article 89.

 Detergent sanitizer means a solution used to wash and/or sanitize utensils and equipment.